CS2401-Fall2021/project-lab-part-1/README.md

 * If this POINT is locked or not
 * The ID of the key that unlocks this POINT

-Each KEY in the game has a specific integer ID
+### 3) Each KEY in the game has a specific integer ID

-Your GAME will need to do the following for each POINT:
+If your GAME will is at a POINT, it will do the following:

 1. Print out the welcome message
 2. If the treasue is at the point, print a *congratulations message* and end the game
 3. If there are KEYS in this room, print a message that a key has been found.
 4. Check which of the PASSAGEWAYS are available: that is they are unlocked or unlockable by the KEYS
-5. Print a list of the available PASSAGEWAYS or the option to go *back* to the previous POINT (unless this does not exist, e.g. the starting POINT)
+5. Print a list of the available PASSAGEWAYS, or the option to go *back* to the previous POINT (unless this does not exist, e.g. the starting POINT)
 6. Read in user response via a scanner method
-7. If the response can be interpreted, use that to determine which PASSAGEWAY is taken to your next POINT.
+7. If the response can be interpreted, use that to determine your next POINT.
 8. Otherwise, re-prompt the user

-Part 1: The KEY Class
+## Part 1: The KEY Class
 This will create a fairly simple object but is good practice to make sure you understand how to create a class and use it to make an object.
 1. Create a Key.java file
 2. It should contain a unique, unchangeable integer ID that is assigned in the constructor method
 3. There should be a *method* getKeyId() that returns the integer ID

-Part 2: The POINT Class
+## Part 2: The POINT Class
 To create this object, we need to know:
 * If if contains the treasure
 * It's initial state of being locked